ohdsi-studies/PioneerWatchfulWaiting/README.md

 Once you have checked results, you can use the following code to send:
 ````
 # For uploading the results.
 You should have received the key file from the study coordinator:
-#keyFileName <- "[location where you are storing: e.g. ~/keys/study-data-site-pioneer]"
+#keyFileName <- "[key location: e.g. ~/.ssh/study-data-site-pioneer]"
-userName <- "study-data-site-pioneer" # do not change this, it is linked to the key you have
+#userName <- "study-data-site-pioneer" # do not change this, it is linked to the key you have

-# Upload results to OHDSI SFTP server:
-OhdsiSharing::sftpUploadFile(privateKeyFileName = keyFileName,
+uploadStudyResults(outputFolder, keyFileName, userName)
-                             userName = userName,
-                             remoteFolder = "[your db name]",
-                             fileName = "[location where you stored your export: e.g. home/studyresults/MyResults.zip])
 ````

 Please notify Susan Evans Axelsson via Teams when you have dropped results in the folder.